laposheureux/Codepath-Yelp/README.md

 ## Description

-This app will allow you to choose deals, distance, sort, and category filters and display the results from Yelp laid out entire with autolayout
+This app will allow you to choose deals, distance, sort, and category filters and display the results from Yelp laid out entirely with autolayout

 ## Codepath Details